jleung7158/WageGauge/journals/james.md

 Today I finished setting up the Topic page, it just needs to be fleshed out with data and features now.
 I also managed to make my company detail page default to a company from the dashboard.

 My big aha! moment was connecting the redux with the react states in my company dropdown, to allow for the default on load.

+6/1/23
+Today I helped Jonathan with adding features to Employees so that we can add it to the figures.
+I also stylized my company detail, forum, and topic page.